andregoncalves/stencil-skycons/readme.md

 ### Script tag

+- Put `<script src='https://unpkg.com/stencil-skycons@latest/dist/skycons.js'></script>` in the head of your index.html
+- Then you can use the component

 ### Node Modules
 - Run `npm install stencil-skycons --save`
 - Put a script tag similar to this `<script src='node_modules/stencil-skycons/dist/skycons.js></script>` in the head of your index.html